Suhas1131/Neutrino-Direction-Reconstruction/README.md

 This repository is a cleaned portfolio version of a machine-learning workflow for neutrino arrival-direction reconstruction using simulated ANITA-III event data.

 The code was developed for a research workflow that used timing-map inputs and signal-to-noise ratio features to predict incoming particle direction.
-The broader project is ongoing, and my access to the current project data, trained CNN model, and latest performance outputs ended when my role on the project ended.
-This repository does **not** include raw data, model checkpoints, or current results.
+The broader project is ongoing, access to the project data, trained CNN model, model checkpoints, and latest performance outputs is **not** included in this public repository.

 This work was developed and trained using GPU resources on the Ohio Supercomputer Center (OSC).
 This repo is not intended to be a fully reproducible public research package.